All Photographs and text are under international copyright laws. No re-use without the written permission of Lesley Lababidi 2023.

 The memory of Gabrial Habib Sakakini Pasha (1841-1923) still lingers in footnotes of books and in intermittent articles for those of us that cannot quite let Sakakini Palace fade into oblivion.
 If it were not for the shell of this grand mansion languishing in neglect at a centerpiece in the district of Daher, a middle-class suburb in Fagella, the memory of Sakakini might be rubbed from today’s historical treasures.
 In actuality, the palace is a tawdry reminder of Habib Sakakini’s nouveau riche interpretation of luxury, which is exactly what peaks our imagination and our desire to know more about the man and save his legacy.

 (Published in Turath, by Lesley Lababidi and Lisa Sabbahy, Volume 2, 2008.
 All rights reserved by Lesley Lababidi and Lisa Sabbahy.)
+All Photographs and text are under international copyright laws.
+No re-use without the written permission of Lesley Lababidi 2023.

 Read more about Cairo’s grand houses, mosques, churches, and all the museums in Cairo The Family Guide click here, by Lesley Lababidi in collaboration with Lisa Sabbahy, American University in Cairo Press, 2010.